How To Speed Up Your Android Phone [September 2020]

 Another app-centric trick, one well-known to the Android-enthusiast community, is clearing your cache.
 This simple process can help boost your performance on Android by cycling and cleaning out any cached data leftover from unused or rarely-used apps, as well as system apps that can’t be uninstalled from your system.

 Most apps manage their cached data well enough, knowing when a cache-clear will be necessary for the system to continue running at a smooth and steady pace.
-Some applications, however, have absolutely no self-control—they’ll eat your system resources for breakfast, lunch, and dinner, and this can create some serious speed problems on Android.
+Some applications, however, have absolutely no self-control and this can create some serious speed problems on Android.

 So, to clear our app cache, we’ll want to head back into our system settings menu, and this time look for “Storage” along with our menu settings.
 If your phone uses an external storage option, like a microSD card, make sure you select “Internal Storage.”